-As stated above, the Report is composed of 14 chapters, a compilation of major findings and implications (Chapter 15), and an executive summary.
-This chapter, Chapter 1, the Introduction, provides background for the Report, an overview of the process used to develop the Report and an outline of its organization, as well as factors affecting the nature and interpretation of data and findings.
+As stated above, the Report is composed of 14 chapters and an Executive Summary.
+This chapter, the Introduction, provides background for the Report, an overview of the process used to develop the Report and an outline of its organization, as well as factors affecting the nature and interpretation of data and findings.
 It is also an integration of projects and programs described in the Report and explains complementaries in planning and construction activities and overall organization of the Everglades restoration effort.
 Chapters 2 through 14 each contain a summary, background on the topic, technical discussion of data, findings, strategies for obtaining additional information and references cited in the chapter.
-The executive summary and the list of findings and implications attempt to summarize information about important issues and guide the reader to sources of additional information in the Report.
+The Executive Summary and the list of findings attempt to summarize information about important issues and guide the reader to sources of additional information in the Report.
 They are written as an abstract of critical information and conclusions for decision-makers.

-The hydrological needs of the Everglades Protection Area and supporting technical information is the subject of Chapter 2.
-This chapter also provides a unique synthesis of important information on the history and development of water management and resultant ecosystem alterations in south Florida.
-The ecological needs of the Everglades is discussed in Chapter 3.
+The hydrological needs of the Everglades Protection Area and supporting technical information are the subject of Chapter 2.
+This chapter also provides a unique synthesis of important information on the history and development of water management and resultant ecosystem alterations in South Florida.
+The ecological needs of the Everglades are discussed in Chapter 3.
 This detailed account provides up-to-date information on the intricate effects of nutrients and associated factors on Everglades ecology.
 Water quality status and trends for standard Class III parameters are the subjects of Chapter 4 (although issues concerning mercury in the EPA are covered in Chapter 7).
 A history and summary of actions taken under the Everglades Regulatory Program, a Best Management Practices Program in the Everglades Agricultural Area, are provided in Chapter 5.
-Chapter 6 provides a detailed account of information gathered to date on the performance of the Stormwater Treatment Areas, particularly the Everglades Nutrient Removal (ENR) Project and STA optimization research.
-Chapter 7, as mentioned, discusses mercury issues and analyzes the risk of mercury contamination associated with the Everglades Construction Project.
+Chapter 6 provides a detailed account of information gathered to date on the performance of the Stormwater Treatment Areas and STA optimization research.
+Chapter 7, as mentioned, includes an update on mercury research and monitoring in support of risk analysis for mercury contamination associated with the Everglades Construction Project.

-Chapter 8 describes techniques being investigated as means for removing phosphorus from water down to the planning level of 10 parts per billion, the default concentration specified in the Act.
-This eighth chapter reflects the fact that the studies of Supplemental Technologies are in midstream as this report is written, and most information on the relative costs and effectiveness of technologies will not be available for several years.
-Nevertheless, the chapter does provide a preliminary understanding of the relative costs and benefits of each technology.
-Chapter 9 describes the status of the Lower East Coast Water Supply Plan, as required by the Act, and Chapter 10 summarizes the ongoing planning effort on the Restudy of the Central and South Florida Project.
-The Restudy has resulted in a preferred alternative plan to restore the greater Everglades ecosystem and is being reviewed for Federal support by the Congress as this report is written.
+Chapter 8 describes techniques being investigated as means for removing phosphorus from water down to the planning level of 10 parts per billion (ppb), the default concentration specified in the Act.
+This eighth chapter reflects the fact that the studies of ATTs are in midstream as this report is written, and most information on the relative costs and effectiveness of technologies will not be available for several years.
+Chapter 9 describes the status of the Lower East Coast Water Supply Plan, as required by the Act, and Chapter 10 summarizes the ongoing planning effort on the Comprehensive Everglades Restoration Plan.
+The CERP has resulted in a preferred alternative plan to restore the greater Everglades ecosystem and is being reviewed for Federal support by the Congress as this report is written.
 The Everglades Stormwater Program, which is the subject of Chapter 11, is being implemented to assure that water quality standards will be met in areas not encompassed by the Everglades Construction Project, particularly along the lower east coast of Florida.
 Chapters 12, 13 and 14 concern land acquisition, funding, and exotic species control, respectively, and have been added to the Report to in an effort to fulfill information needs for decision support, while fulfilling reporting requirements on District activities.
-Chapter 15 contains the findings and implications of the Report.